 Availability and data

-You can download coronaSPAdes package as a part of 3.15.0 release (Linux binaries, MacOS binaries, or source code).
-To run coronaSPAdes either use the convenience wrapper “coronaspades.py” or pass
+You can download coronaSPAdes package as a part of 3.15.3 release (Linux binaries, MacOS binaries, or source code).
+To run coronaSPAdes either use the convenience wrapper “coronaspades.py” that use default set of coronaviral HMMs or pass

---custom-hmms set_of_hmms parameters to spades.py. coronaSPAdes has Pfam_SARS-CoV-2_2.0 set of HMMs augmented with a subset of HMMs from (Phan et al, 2019) pre-packaged and uses this set of HMMs when run via coronaspades.py file.
-These HMMs allows to effectively assemble different coronavirus families, as well as bafiniviruses and toroviruses.
-Note that coronaSPAdes is not limited to coronavirus assemblies.
+--custom-hmms folder_with_hmms parameters to spades.py to use your own set of HMMs. coronaSPAdes has Pfam_SARS-CoV-2_2.0 set of HMMs augmented with a subset of HMMs from (Phan et al, 2019) pre-packaged and uses this set of HMMs when run via coronaspades.py file.
+These HMMs allows to effectively assemble different coronavirus families, as well as bafiniviruses and toroviruses. coronaSPAdes is not limited to coronavirus assemblies.
 For HIV and influenza assemblies from the coronaSPAdes preprint we used the following HIV and influenza HMMs.
+If you want to create your own set of HMMs for HMM-guided assembly, note that for the custom set of HMMs the performance of the assembly would depend on the sensitivity of the chosen protein profile models.
+They should be universal enough to match the viral species of interest and cover the whole viral genome representing the majority of viral genes.
+At the same time they must be specific to a particular viral family to disallow spurious matches.
+Different databases such as Pfam, U-RVDB-prot and vFAM could be subset to create a suitable set of profile HMMs.

 The latest preprint describing coronaSPAdes algorithm is available here.